 - All agency staff requests, including extensions.

-The following contracts and contractual amendments do not require the Principal’s approval.
+The following contracts and contractual amendments do not require the panel’s approval.
 As such, the normal recruitment/contracting process through iGrasp should be followed.

 Offers that have been made on or before 23 March 2020: